Windows200000/IPLog/README.md

 ### This is the first project I ever coded from scratch, so it's not written well, but it works.
 The Mailing function might not work anymore.
 I use the project, but not the mailing function, so I haven't bothered to keep up with the API.

+## ⚠️ The code checks for changes in `test.js` and reloads that file.
+This is essentially planned code injection.
+Remove that if you wish.

 ## How to use
 - Clone the repo
 - Rename `RENAME TO(restart.ps1)` to `restart.ps1`